elucidator8918/Mercari-Price-Prediction/README.md

 This case study is based on the Kaggle Competition: https://www.kaggle.com/c/mercari-price-suggestion-challenge

-A Blog discussing about how the problem statement was approached can be found at:

 Notebook Contents -

 |S.No  |	Section                                                 |	Jupyter Notebook                                     |